-- By Karina PiserKarina Piser is an associate editor at World Politics Review and conducted research in Tunisia while pursuing her MA degree at Sciences Po Paris.
+- By Karina PiserKarina Piser is an associate editor at World Politics Review and conducted research in Tunisia while pursuing her master's degree in international security at Sciences Po.

 Algeria has thus far kept a relatively low profile amidst sweeping regional change in the Middle East and North Africa.
 The oil-rich country, often characterized as "untouched" by the Arab Spring, saw no Tahrir Square or Avenue Habib Bourguiba, and, accordingly, has drawn minimal attention from international media.
 Although Algerians do not loath Bouteflika like Libyans did Qaddafi or Egyptians did Mubarak, they do have similar grievances — high unemployment, inadequate housing, and a dearth of social services.
 A recent increase in protests across the country that have resulted in clashes with security forces reflect growing social anxiety, and a number of attempted self-immolations, including one just over a week ago in the Tiaret governorate, reveal that Algerians are actively interested in effectuating change.
 A cursory look at the situation might therefore suggest, as has some recent analysis, that revolution looms; a closer examination reveals that, at least for the moment, this is probably not in the cards.
 But while an increasing trend of social discontent will likely not yield drastic change from below, it may motivate Algerians, who have a history of abstention, to turn out in greater numbers in the legislative elections to be held next month, hoping to cast their votes for a party that will address their demands.